blackflux/js-gardener/README.md

 **What is it?** - Coveralls shows which parts of your code aren’t covered by your test suite.
 Note that Gardener currently enforces 100% test coverage.

-**Setup** - Create a Coveralls account, preferably with the same username that you use for github.
+**Setup** - Create a Coveralls account on [coveralls.io](https://coveralls.io/), preferably with the same username that you use for github.
 Then enable Coveralls access for your repo.

 **How to use** - Coveralls will automatically receive coverage information from TravisCI.
 You do *not* need to specify any configuration.
 More information can be found [here](https://coveralls.io/).